perfsonar/docs/psconfig_templates_intro.rst

 Notice that each has a name by which to reference it within the template and the required ``address`` property.
 It does not have any further fields such as ``_meta`` because we do not need them for the tests we are trying to build.
 Often these are the only fields you need, so it is not necessary to set any further information.

 .. note:: The addresses labelled ``lat2`` and ``thr2`` are separate *address* objects even though they are on the same physical host.
 From the perspective of the tasks we want to create, it doesn't really matter that they are on the same host.
-If it did matter, pSConfig does provide a :ref:`host object <psconfig_templates_intro-json_advanced-hosts>` that groups addresses.
+If it did matter, pSConfig does provide a :ref:`host object <psconfig_templates_advanced-hosts>` that groups addresses.
 For the sake of keeping things concise though, we did not use it in this example since it is extraneous information for our desired task topology.

 .. _psconfig_templates_intro-example-groups: